jupyterhub/jupyterhub/README.md

     git clone https://github.com/jupyter/jupyterhub
     cd jupyterhub
     pip3 install -r dev-requirements.txt -e .

+If the `pip3 install` command fails and complains about `lessc` being unavailable, you may need to explicitly install some additional JavaScript dependencies:

+    npm install

+This will fetch client-side JavaScript dependencies necessary to compile CSS.

 You may also need to manually update JavaScript and CSS after some development updates, with: